 Costs incurred for the development of software that will be sold, leased or otherwise marketed are capitalized when technological feasibility has been established.
 Software development costs consist primarily of compensation of development personnel and related overhead incurred to develop new products and upgrade and enhance the Company's current products, as well as fees paid to outside consultants.
 Capitalization of software development costs ceases and amortization of capitalized software development costs commences when the products are available for general release.
-For the three and six months ended March 31, 2014 and 2013, no software development costs were capitalized because the time period and cost incurred between technological feasibility and general release for all software product releases were not material.
+For the three months ended December 31, 2014 and 2013, no software development costs were capitalized because the time period and costs incurred between technological feasibility and general release for all software product releases were not material.